cwi-swat/csharp2rascal/README.md

 csharp2rascal
 =============

-Experimental tools to read information from Roslyn into Rascal
+Experimental tools to read information from NRefactory into Rascal